I once found myself in the Caribbean with my brother.

 “That’s right,” Kevin said.
 We raised our last beers, clinked.

 We left about an hour after that.
 With handshakes and hugs, J-C went his way and we went ours.

 And I bought a necklace.

 We walked away from the outdoor bar.
 “That was real nice,” I said, “all those things you said to J-C.”

 “Wasn’t nice,” he hiccupped.
 “Was true.
-It’s all true, and I hope he believes it like I do.”
+S'all true, and I hope he believes it like I do.”